 Meadows Crossing takes the safety of our tenants very seriously.
-Previously, we have discussed some important tips for safe off-campus apartment living at GVSU.
+Previously, we have discussed some important tips for safe off-campus apartment living near GVSU.
 These are important to be aware of and follow.
 In addition, Meadows Crossing offers our student tenants Safe Walks, another option for ensuring their personal safety.

 What are Safe Walks?